 We’ve created a quiz based on a fantastic book by Nigel Risner, “It’s a zoo around here”.

-Having spoken to thousands of people, Nigel Risner has developed his own unique understanding of communication styles, particularly in the workplace.
+Having spoken to thousands of people, Nigel Risner has developed his own unique understanding of communication styles.
+Particularly the ones we use in the workplace.
 He’s come to find that the workplace sounds like a zoo!
 It is – a communications zoo, with everyone trying to communicate in their own style and language.

 Take our quiz to find out which communication category you fall into.